zhangmwg/ns3-gym-multiagent/README.md

 # ns3-gym for multi-agent

+**Deprecated, this is outdated and no longer being updated.**

+- Possible applicable versions: ns-3.28

 MultiEnv is an extension of [ns3-gym](https://github.com/tkn-tub/ns3-gym), so that the nodes in the network can be completely regarded as independent agents, which have their own states, observations, and rewards.

 NOTE: We formalize the network problem as a multi-agent extension Markov decision processes (MDPs) called Partially Observable Markov Games (POMGs).